Gene Autry: Singing career

 While working as a telegraph operator in Chelsea, Oklahoma, Autry would sing and accompany himself on the guitar to pass the lonely hours, especially when he had the midnight shift.
 This later got him fired.
 One night, he was encouraged to sing professionally by a customer, humorist Will Rogers, who had heard him singing.

 As soon as he could save money to travel, he went to New York.
 In the autumn of 1928, he auditioned for the Victor Talking Machine Company, shortly before purchase by David Sarnoff's Radio Corporation of America (RCA).
 According to Nathaniel Shilkret, director of Light Music for Victor at the time, Autry asked to speak to Shilkret after finding that he had been turned down.
 Shilkret explained to Autry that he was turned down not because of his voice, but because Victor had just made contracts with two similar singers.
 Autry left with a letter of introduction from Shilkret and the advice to sing on radio to gain experience and to come back in a year or two.
-In 1928, Autry was singing on Tulsa radio station KVOO (now KTSB) as "Oklahoma's Yodeling Cowboy".
+In 1928, Autry was singing on Tulsa radio station KVOO (now KOTV) as "Oklahoma's Yodeling Cowboy".
 The Victor archives show an October 9, 1929, entry stating that the vocal duet of Jimmie Long and Gene Autry with two Hawaiian guitars, directed by L. L. Watson, recorded "My Dreaming of You" (Matrix 56761) and "My Alabama Home" (Matrix 56762).

 Autry signed a recording deal with Columbia Records in 1929.
 He worked in Chicago on the WLS-AM radio show National Barn Dance for four years, and with his own show, where he met singer-songwriter Smiley Burnette.
 In his early recording career, Autry covered various genres, including a labor song, "The Death of Mother Jones", in 1931.